Docker security

 Data centers and modularity

 There are two ways to approach modularity in data center design.
-Each leaf (pod or rack) must be constructed entirely in the first step.
+In the first step, each leaf (pod or rack) must be constructed entirely.
 Each pod contains the necessary storage, processing, and other services to perform a specific task.
 It is possible to design pods to provide Hadoop databases and human resources systems or even build application environments.

 In a modular network, pods can be exchanged relatively independently of each other and other services and pods.
 Services can be connected (or disconnected) according to their needs.
 This model is extremely flexible and ideal for enterprises and other users of data centers with rapidly changing needs.

 The second approach modularizes pods according to their resource availability.
 Block storage pods, file storage pods, virtualized compute pods, and bare metal compute pods can all be housed in different pods.
-The network operator can minimize the effect of upgrading one type of resource on the operation of specific services in the data center by upgrading it in bulk.
+By upgrading one type of resource in bulk, the network operator can minimize the effect of upgrading it on the operation of specific services in the data center.
 This solution would benefit organizations that virtualize most of their services on standard hardware and want to separate hardware and software lifecycle management.

 Of course, the two options can be mixed.
 In a data protection pod, backup services might be provided to other pods, which would then be organized based on their services rather than their resources.
 A resource-based modularization plan may be interrupted if an occasional service runs on bare metal servers instead of virtual servers.
 There are two types of traffic in these situations: those that can be moved for optimal traffic levels and those that cannot.